No metaphoric at all, this Hieronymus Bosch painting is as realistic as it could be: there is a real concert inside the philosophical Egg.

 The third part of our alchemical works is “Ars Musicae”, or art of the music because we can detect it with our ears.
 The “light which can be seen with the ears” is an astonishing natural phenomenon representing a sort of “door” for the lucky few lucky ones who witness the spectacle.
 Hieronymus Bosch is the renaissance painter who, per antonomasia, has better described every possible overtone of this weird aspect of Alchemy.

-Bosch is not case to make long turns of phrase on his being or not a painter well into the hermetic and alchemic symbolism.
-Bosch was undeniably immersed in the esoteric culture of his time.
+We need not go round and round about Bosch as a painter well immersed in hermetic and alchemical symbolism, being undeniably immersed in the esoteric culture of his time.
 To an extent, there isn’t a single detail in his works that cannot be defined with a sapiential double sense.
-Furthermore, if not read through the alchemical lens, the work of Hieronymus Bosch appears to us as a mere childish divertissement with unique bottomless creativity.
+Indeed, if not read through the alchemical lens, the work of Hieronymus Bosch appears to us as a mere infantile divertissement with a unique and bottomless creativity.

-Usually described alternately as a hymn to the stupidity of human habits or otherwise to salvation from foolishness through learned brotherhoods who, to an external eye, could look like a clique of Goliards, this oil on panel is just attributed to Hieronymus Bosch, as the original has been missing.
+Usually described alternatively as a hymn to the stupidity of human habits or otherwise to salvation from foolishness through learned brotherhoods – which, to the outside eye, might appear to be a clique of more or less tipsy Goliards – this oil on panel is attributed to Hieronymus Bosch, although the original is missing.
 The copy we are examining is currently exposed in Lille at Palais des Beaux-Arts and is probably late; the verses in the musical score belong to a ribald sixteenth-century song.

 The tiny characters at the bottom may represent the planets turning inside the tube-egg device.
 Bosch doesn’t tell us about the Planets’ order; this would not be an idle question, as a particular order may represent the colors, while another one is the stairs of density, so the sounds.
 There is also a tiny light inside.
 The stone should appear in the end as a bit of vitrification.

 Inside the Egg, a tree grows, holding a basket with an egg, a cooked chicken, and crows; an amphora is fastened or suspended by a branch.
 A whole bunch of symbols points to the construction and keeping of the oven, with the hanging of the remora, regimens of fire, and wastes to throw.
-This will be the cosmic oven of the philosopher Vas Hermetis.
-Another renaissance master, Piero della Francesca, will portray the same Egg suspension (3).
+This will be the cosmic oven of the philosopher, Vas Hermetis.
+Another renaissance master, Piero della Francesca, will portray the same Egg in suspension.

 Finally, if fate wants, the purse-money box, beside the donkey alchemist, will do a slit, and one will see what’s inside.

-Now we have to look at the astonishing details of the mathematical proportions by which the philosophical weights tend to “compose” their musical score (3).
+Now we have to look at the astonishing details of the mathematical proportions by which the philosophical weights tend to “compose” their musical score.

 - Piero della Francesca and the Philosophical Pendent Egg , Nicaise le Febvre and the Egg inside the Egg ;

-- Brouaut’s Frontispiece, the Organ Pythagorean Proportions , Atorène, Music Theory Course for Alchemists.
-Part 1 , The Secret Night Chant of a Stradivarius Tree;
+- Brouaut’s Frontispiece, the Organ Pythagorean Proportions , The Secret Night Chant of a Stradivarius Tree.